felixterpstra/aesthetic/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## Environment variables

+Uses .env.local locally, and Vercel env vars for builds.
+An example env files is provided (.env.example), get in touch to get real values.

 ## Deployments

 -> add detail, deploys on vercel